Personal Trainers for Stroke Victims

 For those who have compromised balance and gait issues, a stationary bike is usually the appropriate choice for aerobic conditioning.
 Cycling provides lower body strengthening and conditioning, which increases endurance and stamina.

 Changes in the balance, vision, and overall muscle tone can directly impact posture.
-It’s important to work on posture-correcting techniques with emphasis on head and neck extension.
+It’s important to work on posture-correcting techniques with an emphasis on head and neck extension.
 Personal trainers should tailor exercise plans to include postural exercises.

 Stroke Recovery Starts With Small Steps